 More Free Things to do in Sydney

-These things are not ones that I was able to squeeze into my day, but perhaps you will be able to fit them into your time in Sydney
+These things are not ones that I have been able to squeeze into my visits, but these things to do in Sydney free are on my list for next time.
+Perhaps though, you will be able to fit them into your time here.

 Go to the Beach